 Your Apple Watch is a fantastic tool that can help you perform daily tasks on your iPhone.
 Notifications get filtered through it, you can respond to messages on it, and you can even use Apple Pay to purchase goods and services.
 Your Apple Watch is also a valuable asset when it comes to finding your lost iPhone, too.

-Of course, you can use Find My iPhone via iCloud on the web or another iOS device to track your iPhone's location or to make your iPhone ring out loud so you can find it under a couch cushion or under the bed.
+Of course, you can use Find My iPhone via iCloud on the web or another iOS device to track your iPhone's location or make your iPhone ring out loud so you can find it under the bed or a couch cushion.
 But your Apple Watch should always be your first option since it's so easy to ping your lost iPhone right from your wrist.

 If your iPhone is not in range of your Apple Watch, neither pinging or flashing will work, so you'll need to jump on iCloud or use the Find My iPhone app on another iOS device to track or ping it.